Big Ten comeback: Michigan topples LSU 86-78 - WTMJ

 AP National Writer

-INDIANAPOLIS (AP) — Top-seeded Michigan salvaged the Big Ten’s best hope for NCAA Tournament glory Monday, getting 21 points each from Chaundee Brown and Eli Brooks in a a roller-coaster 86-78 victory over talent-rich LSU.
+And though they can’t undo what’s happened to the rest of the conference, that Big Ten seasoning came in handy in this one — a game Michigan trailed in by nine early and had to fight to stay in range.

+“That’s the test of the Big Ten, honestly,” Brooks said.
+“We get tested every night.”

-In a game full of big runs, the Wolverines (22-4) used the biggest — 14-1 over the decisive stretch midway through the second half — to pull away and preserve a glimmer of hope for a conference that has mostly tanked these four days in Indianapolis.
+In a game full of big runs, the Wolverines used the biggest — 14-1 over the decisive stretch midway through the second half — to pull away and save face for a conference that has mostly tanked these four days in Indianapolis.

-After the win, Michigan and Maryland — which played later Monday — were the only teams left for the Big Ten after it placed a nation-leading nine in the bracket.

-Michigan moved on to its fourth straight Sweet 16, where it will play Colorado or Florida State next weekend.
-The Wolverines will be the best hope for a conference that has already seen another 1 seed (Illinois), a 2 (Ohio State) and a 4 (Purdue) hit the highway.
+The Wolverines moved on to their fourth straight Sweet 16, where they’ll play No. 4 Florida State next weekend.
+Michigan will be the best chance left for a conference that has already seen another 1 seed (Illinois), a 2 (Ohio State) and a 4 (Purdue) hit the highway.

+“I mean, it’s March Madness for a reason,” Brooks said.
+“You’re going to get the best shot from everyone.
+I still think the Big Ten is a really good conference.
+We just had some losses.”

-After Michigan took a one-point lead into halftime, this game had massive momentum swings: an 8-0 run early for LSU; a 10-0 streak for Michigan; another 5-0 run for the Tigers.
+After the Wolverines took a one-point lead into halftime, this game had massive momentum swings: an 8-0 run early for LSU; a 10-0 streak for Michigan; another 5-0 run for the Tigers.

-But during the stretch that opened things up, Michigan did what typical Big Ten teams are supposed to do — wore down smaller, less-deep opponents with height and shooting.
+But during the 14-1 stretch that opened things up, Michigan did what typical Big Ten teams are supposed to do.
+Even without injured guard Isaiah Livers, they were able to wear down a smaller, less-deep opponent with height and shooting.

+Most-telling stat of the night was points off the bench: Michigan 26, LSU 2.

+“They’re a tremendous, tremendous team,” LSU coach Will Wade said.
+“Coach Howard and their staff, their offensive execution, the way they moved, the way they guard, they’re a very, very good team.
+They’re going to be an extremely tough out for anybody.”

 Brown, the 6-foot-5 guard, did the most-lasting damage, making six free throws and a 3-pointer during the decisive stretch that gave the Wolverines a 72-64 lead with 5:55 left.